Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-\textbf{NLR-NCRN using first-order gradient approximation. }The $\bs z$-term in $f_\theta^{\mathrm{nlreg}}$ leads to autocatalytic behavior in the NLR-NCRN circuit during the feedback phase, which in turn might cause training instabilities.
-While this autocatalytic growth can be partially mitigated---for example, by applying a damping factor $\alpha < 1$ to the $\bs z$-term or by reducing the evolution time $T$---the circuit remains sensitive to background noise, which can amplify exponentially if left unchecked.
-For robustness, the circuit should be designed with as fewer autocatalytic reactions as possible.
+\textbf{NLR-NCRN using first-order gradient approximation. }The $\bs z$-term in $f_\theta^{\mathrm{nlreg}}$ leads to autocatalytic behavior in the NLR-NCRN circuit during the feedback phase, leading to training instabilities.
+Although this autocatalytic growth can be partially mitigated---for example, by applying a damping factor $\alpha < 1$ to the $\bs z$-term or by reducing the evolution time $T$---the circuit remains sensitive to background noise, which can amplify exponentially if left unchecked.
+For robustness, the circuit should be designed with as few autocatalytic reactions as possible.
 We propose the following simplification to this end.
-Observe that the autocatalytic reactions are primarily due to the feedback CRNs of $A$ and $Z$.
-Here, we assume that the $A$ species remain unchanged for the entire feedback phase, effectively eliminating the feedback CRN of $A$.
-Consequently, since the gradient dynamics ($\frac{dg_i}{dt} = a_i x_i$) doesn't involve a $z$-term, the feedback CRN of $Z$ can also be eliminated.
-As a result, the $G$ species evaluate to a final concentration value $g_i =Ta_ix_i$.
-Since $a_i = \hat{y}-y$ (see Table~\ref{tab:ncrn_supervised}), this expression closely resembles the perceptron weight-update rule\cite{rosenblatt1958perceptron} $\Delta w = \alpha (\hat{y} - y)x_i$ (scaled by a factor of $T$), implying that the simplification of maintaining constant adjoints is equivalent to computing first-order gradient approximations.
+Observe that the autocatalytic reactions in the circuit are mainly due to the feedback CRNs of $A$ and $Z$.
+What if we assume that the $A$ species remain unchanged throughout the feedback phase?
+First, it eliminates the feedback CRN of $A$.
+Furthermore, since gradient dynamics ($\frac{dg_i}{dt} = a_i x_i$) does not involve a $z$-term, the feedback CRN of $Z$ can also be eliminated.
+As a result, $G$ species evaluate to a final concentration value $g_i =Ta_ix_i$ (both $a_i$ and $x_i$ are constant).
+Since $a_i = \hat{y}-y$ (see Table~\ref{tab:ncrn_supervised}), this expression closely resembles the perceptron weight update rule\cite{rosenblatt1958perceptron} $\Delta w = \alpha (\hat{y} - y)x_i$ (scaled by a factor of $T$), implying that the simplification of maintaining constant adjoints is equivalent to computing first-order gradient approximations.
 We validate this simplified NLC-NCRN circuit in SI Text S6.